 The Neural Reckoning Group is led by Dan Goodman.
 It is part of the Intelligent Systems and Networks group in the Department of Electrical and Electronic Engineering at Imperial College London.
 Follow us on Twitter @neuralreckoning.

-The brain processes information using highly connected parallel networks of neurons communicating via precisely timed, discrete neural impulses (called "spikes").
+One of the most striking operating principles of the brain is the use of highly connected, parallel networks of neurons communicating via precisely timed, discrete neural impulses (called "spikes").
 This spike-based form of computation is specific to the brain, being radically different to conventional digital and analogue computation.
-The aim of our research is to uncover the principles underlying spike-based neuronal computation, both as a fundamental research problem and with an eye to applications in intelligent systems and neural prosthetics (as we know that brains massively outperform state of the art algorithms).
+We wish to uncover the principles underlying spike-based neuronal computation, both as a fundamental research problem and with an eye to wider applications in intelligent systems.

-- Neuroinformatics is the application of computational methods in neuroscience, and we are particularly interested in the simulation of spiking neural networks and the analysis of experimentally recorded spiking data (see Software).
+Underlying much of our work is neuroinformatics, or the application of computational methods in neuroscience.
+We are particularly interested in the simulation of spiking neural networks and the analysis of experimentally recorded spiking data (see Software).

 Hathway P, Goodman DFM